 The Salvation Army Ray and Joan Kroc Corps Community Center is a 20-acre worship, education, recreation and cultural arts facility.
 Made possible by a substantial gift from the late philanthropist Mrs. Joan Kroc, as well as the generous support of individuals, organizations and families throughout West Michigan, the Center provides a variety of programs for individuals of all ages.
+A 2015 report estimates the Kroc Center’s impact on the Grand Rapids economy at more than $8 million annually.
 The community center is open to all West Michigan families.

 THE SALVATION ARMY MISSION STATEMENT

 The Salvation Army, an international movement, is an evangelical part of the universal Christian Church.
 Its message is based on the Bible.
 Its ministry is motivated by love of God.
 Its mission is to preach the gospel of Jesus Christ and meet human needs in His name without discrimination.

 THE KROC CENTER MISSION STATEMENT